whoismissing/captured-flags/README.md

 + x32: [2019/tuctf19/pwn/leakalicious](https://github.com/whoismissing/captured-flags/blob/master/2019/tuctf19/pwn/leakalicious/leakalicious_final.py) Leak puts libc address, then use libc.blukat.me libc database to identify libc version.
 Stack buffer overflow and ROP to one_gadget
 + x64: [2020/redpwn20/pwn/skywriting/skywriting_solve.py](./2020/redpwn20/pwn/skywriting/skywriting_solve.py) Infinite loop and stack buffer overflow.
 We use this to systematically leak rbp, stack canary, and a libc address.
 Then we buffer overflow and trigger a ret to ROP to one_gadget.

+#### Shellcode
++ x64: [2020/googlectf20/sandbox/writeonly/writeonly_solve.py](./2020/googlectf20/sandbox/writeonly/writeonly_solve.py) Seccomp rules disable read syscall.
+The program forks, provides the child pid, the child reads the flag, the parent adds the seccomp rules and executes shellcode.
+We write shellcode to open(/proc/child_pid/mem), lseek(), and write() to the code section of the child in order to patch the child process to print the flag.

 ## Reverse Engineering (RE)

 #### Crackmes